-The course will allow professionals who are active in clinical research to understand the responsibilities of everyone involved, with practical examples which allow a direct implementation in their area of work.
+The course will allow professionals who are active in clinical research to fully understand the requirements and responsibilities of everyone involved in clinical research.

 Without training on the International Conference on Harmonization Good Clinical Practice (ICH-GCP) standards, or without experience in clinical research, professionals are not always aware of the legal regulations that govern clinical studies, including post-marketing trials.
 ICH-GCP is the guideline ruling all clinical research including its conduct, performance, monitoring and reporting of the results.
 This course focuses on the requirements of Good Clinical Practice (GCP) in clinical studies with pharmaceuticals.
-The complete and most recent version of the ICH-GCP is covered by this training.
-In addition, the implementation of GCP requirements is explained and illustrated using examples from practice.
+The complete and most recent version of the ICH-GCP is covered by this training, including the Addendum of 2016.
+All elements of the addendum, such as risk-based quality management and supervision will be presented.
+In addition, implementation of GCP requirements is explained and illustrated using examples from practice.

-Our ICH-GCP training meets the Minimum Criteria for ICH GCP Investigator Site Personnel Training Identified by TransCelerate BioPharma as necessary to enable mutual recognition of GCP training among trial sponsors.
+Furthermore, our ICH-GCP training meets the Minimum Criteria for ICH GCP Investigator Site Personnel Training Identified by TransCelerate BioPharma, as requested for mutual recognition of GCP training among trial sponsors.

 Course time09h00 - 17h00